Robzyy/ESP32-BT-Volume-Knob/README.md

 # ESP32 Volume Knob

-Made with a rotary encoder and this voodoo trickery called bluetooth
+Made with a rotary encoder and this voodoo technology called bluetooth

 ## Functions:
 - Rotate left/right for volume down/up